aJimenez19037/my-coe332-hws/homework08/README.md

 ## Usage

-Note that if you are not using Kubernetes you will need to modify the gene_api.py file.
-Within line 18 change host='redis-test-service' to host='redis-db'
+Note that if you are not using Kubernetes you will need to modify the gene_api.py, docker-compose, and flask-deployment.
+As the redis ip is dynamically set up you will need to alter the host and redis IP.
+For Kubernetes users there is no need to alter the code.
 ```
 return redis.Redis(host='redis-test-service', port=6379, db=0, decode_responses = True) #decode_r\
 esponse turn byte key into a string we can use